zhaoou/notes/generic/javaGenerics.md

                \-- use of the parameter, Key will be replaced by the actual type

 ```
+> Use type parameters when there is a relationship between types we need worry about

-# bounds
+# generic type bounds

-Because of strict type safety rules, this code will accept List ONLY of Shapes, not any subclass or superclass of Shape.
+Because of strict type safety rules, this code will accept List ONLY of Shapes, not any sub or superclass of Shape.

 ```
 public void drawAll(List<Shape> shapes) {